niklasramo/mezr/README.md

 // Get element's containing block as if it were a fixed element. getContainingBlock(elem, { position: 'fixed' });

+// Get element's containing block as if it were a child of document.body. getContainingBlock(elem, { container: document.body });

 // Get element's containing block while treating all the "display:none"
 // ancestors as "display:inline" elements.
 getContainingBlock(elem, { skipDisplayNone: true }});